 - Your dermatologist will be performing a physical examination.

-- Before reaching towards a conclusion, your dermatologist will discuss your medical history.
+- Before reaching a conclusion, your dermatologist will discuss your medical history.

-- Your doctor might recommend a skin patch test if he suspects that you might have an allergic reaction towards a certain thing.
+- Your doctor might recommend a skin patch test if he suspects that you might have an allergic reaction to a certain thing.
 This helps to find out the cause of allergy.

 - In other cases, your healthcare expert may perform a skin biopsy in order to figure out the actual cause.
 He would take a small sample of your skin and would examine it under a microscope.